MetaLex-Tech/LeXscroW/README.md

 - initialized with a `deposit` amount which can be any amount up to the `totalAmount`, and may be refundable or non-refundable to `buyer` upon expiry
 - `buyer` (or, if an open offer, any address) deposits via `depositTokens` or `depositTokensWithPermit`
 - if desired, `buyer` may replace its address by passing the new address to `updateBuyer`, and `seller` may do the same with `updateSeller`
-- `seller` may call `rejectDepositor` to reject a depositing address, which will cause any amount deposited by such address to become withdrawable (via `withdraw`) by the rejected depositor
+- `seller` may call `rejectDepositor` to reject a depositing address, which will cause any amount deposited by such address to become withdrawable (via `withdraw`) by the rejected depositor.
+Also enables early mutual termination.
 - `execute` is not permissioned, and thus may be called by any address.
 If called, the LeXscrow executes and simultaneously releases `totalAmount` to `seller` iff:

     (1) `buyer` has deposited `totalAmount` + any applicable `fee` net of any `pendingWithdraw` amount,